cxtraa/ngd_with_slt/README.md

 * there are quite lines of repeated code in both train and eval (see the TODO lines), ideally should remove these
     * these can cause problems if train and eval are run with different params
 * setup hyperparam testing
+* Note that I accidentally deleted the PyHessian module, but I fixed the changes

 ## About